StealthHydra179/spurhacks2025/README.md

 # CapySpend
 ![Capy the Capybara On The Landing Page](https://github.com/StealthHydra179/spurhacks2025/raw/main/devpost_images/landing_page.png)
+CapySpend is a smart, AI-powered personal finance platform designed to make money management easier through conversation with your finance buddy, Capy the Capybara.

 ## Inspiration
 Managing personal finances can be incredibly overwhelming, especially when trying to create and maintain a budget manually.
 Many people struggle with: